-Residents have several options for disposal of their Christmas trees this year.
-There are many different types of trees: live, flocked and artificial trees.
+Residents have several options for disposal of their Christmas trees.
+It is important you know which type of tree you are discarding: live (unflocked), flocked or artificial (plastic).
 Flocked trees are live trees that have been covered in a white, snow-like spray.
 Each type of tree has different disposal options; please take a moment to determine how to properly dispose of your tree.

 Flocked Trees are considered a garbage item.
 Trees must be cut into 3 foot sections and each section must have a $1.50 garbage sticker affixed before being set out with your garbage.

 Plastic trees are considered a garbage item.
 There are no recycling opportunities for plastic Christmas trees in the area.
 Cardboard is banned from the landfill, so customers must recycle the cardboard tree box in the CURBY cart.